Multi-Winner Voting with Approval Preferences: The Core

 \end{enumerate}

-As it remains unclear whether an ABC rule satisfying the core property is an achievable goal, several works in the most recent literature analyzed relaxed notions of the core.
-We review these notions in the subsequent sections.
+As it remains unclear whether an ABC rule satisfying the core property is an achievable goal, several works in the most recent literature analysed relaxed notions of the core.
+We review these notions in the following.